Youth activist and prisoner of conscience

-- Moses Akatugba, Nigeria
+- Moses Akatugba, freed from death row in Nigeria

 Learn more about Write for Rights

-© 2015 Amnesty International USA | 5 Penn Plaza, New York, NY 10001 | 212.807.8400
+© 2016 Amnesty International USA | 5 Penn Plaza, New York, NY 10001 | 212.807.8400